dotnet/runtime/docs/design/features/DynamicPgo.md

 * Midori's implementation of PGO in Bartok/Phoenix
 * LLVM's implementation of PGO (known as FDO)

 However, the approach described here differs materially from those efforts because the primary focus of this work is a jitted environment.
 As such, it presents unique challenges and compelling new opportunities.
-That being said,much of the work proposed below will also benefit AOT scenarios.
+That being said, much of the work proposed below will also benefit AOT scenarios.

 We are calling this effort "Dynamic PGO".